snowplow/documentation/docs/resources/recipes-tutorials/recipe-data-structures-in-git/index.md

 snowplow-cli dp generate --source-app website
 ```
 :::note
 `dp` is an alias for `data-products`.
-Source apps and event specsifications are also managed by this command
+Source applications and event specifications are also managed by this command
 :::

 This should provide the following output